Nodrance/wavefunction_collapse/Readme.md

-move rendering functions into tilegrid add sensible defaults for new tileopts, grids so i can just to ..Default when I need to make a new one music and sfx
+move rendering functions into tilegrid add sensible defaults for new tileopts, grids so i can just to ..Default when I need to make a new one music and sfx make it so tileopts are way easier to define, instead of the current thing

+upload to the web

+add the ability to switch wavefunctions without closing and reopening (main menu?)